Management of attention deficit hyperactivity disorder: Alternative medicine

 Most alternative therapies do not have enough supporting evidence to recommend them.
 Moreover, when only the best conducted studies are taken into account results tend to be similar to placebo.

+Behavioral Therapy

+According to a study done by the National Institute of Mental Health, medication, either alone or combined with behavioral therapy was the most effective course of treatment in reducing ADHD symptoms.
+They also found that although medication had some long-term side effects, it was ultimately safer and more effective than routine community care.
+The researchers studies 600 7-9 year old children and found that the benefits lasted at least 14 months with great improvement in academic performance and social skills.
+The researchers also found that combining medication with behavioral therapy allowed for the same effectiveness with a lower dosage of medicine.

 Neurofeedback

 Neurofeedback (NF) or EEG biofeedback is a treatment strategy used for children, adolescents and adults with ADHD.
 The human brain emits electrical energy which is measured with electrodes.
 Neurofeedback alerts the patient when beta waves are present.
 This theory believes that those with ADHD can train themselves to decrease ADHD symptoms.

 No serious adverse side effects from neurofeedback have been reported.
 Research into neurofeedback has been mostly limited and of low quality.
 While there is some indication on the effectiveness of biofeedback it is not conclusive: several studies have yielded positive results, however the best designed ones have either shown reduced effects or non-existing ones.
 In general no effects have been found in the most blinded ADHD measures, which could be indicating that positive results are due to the placebo effect.